Nyerguds/MobiusMapEditor/MANUAL.md

 Note that these hotkeys only work when the main window is selected; if you click on the tool window to select it, all keys will work as expected inside the selected controls.

+### Sole Survivor and Megamaps

+Some of you might remember Sole Survivor; the rather obscure death match arena spinoff of Command & Conquer 1.
+It's a game in which you control a single unit, collect crates to upgrade that unit, and kill your enemies.
+The game engine is a trimmed version of the Tiberian Dawn one with the base building and harvesting parts disabled, but it has one interesting upgrade that the original game didn't have: its battle arena maps are 128x128; the same size as Red Alert's maps.

+Some mod makers found that an interesting feature, since it means there is an official Tiberian Dawn megamap format, and so, some mods on the C&C Remastered workshop, like [CFE Patch Redux](https://steamcommunity.com/sharedfiles/filedetails/?id=2239875646), and [john_drak's updated branch of it](https://steamcommunity.com/sharedfiles/filedetails/?id=3002363531), support this format.
+The [Vanilla Conquer](https://github.com/TheAssemblyArmada/Vanilla-Conquer) project, which reconstructed the original Tiberian Dawn source code from the remaster code, also supports it.
+And so, I decided to support it in this editor too, to make larger maps and missions that are playable on these.

+In recent years, quite some progress has been made in getting Sole Survivor's server-side infrastructure running again, and so, the game might soon actually be playable again.
+So for that reason, actual support for Sole Survivor was added as well, including its own special waypoints and map options.

 ### The "New from image" function

 The editor contains a function to create a new map starting from an image, also usable with the drag-and-drop feature.
 This is not some magical conversion tool, however; it needs to be used in a very specific way.

-The function is meant to allow map makers to plan out the layout of their map in an image editor, with more tools available in terms of symmetry, copy-pasting, drawing straight lines, drawing curves, etc. Each pixel on the image represents one cell, so the image should be the size of a full map; 64x64 for Tiberian Dawn, and 128x128 for Red Alert.
+The function is meant to allow map makers to plan out the layout of their map in an image editor, with more tools available in terms of symmetry, copy-pasting, drawing straight lines, drawing curves, etc. Each pixel on the image represents one cell, so the image should be the size of a full map; 64x64 for Tiberian Dawn, and 128x128 for Red Alert and Sole Survivor (and Tiberian Dawn megamaps).
 If the image is smaller, it will be expanded with black.
 If it is larger, only the upper left corner will be used.

 After selecting the map type and the image, a dialog will be shown where colors can be mapped to a specific tileset icon type.
 This function only handles distinct colors, so avoid using tools that use smooth color transitions; the final image should probably only contain some 3-10 distinct colors.
 Note that the alpha factor of the colors will be ignored.